 Fizz with food or fizz for fun?

-Our consumer analytics found clear differences as to why Aldi and Waitrose shoppers drunk prosecco.
+Our consumer analytics found clear differences as to why Aldi and Waitrose shoppers drank prosecco.

-Reviews of Aldi drinks found that customers were 5.3x more likely to use language surrounding hangovers and the after effects of drinking.
-This includes infinitely higher use of the words ‘hangover’ and ‘headache’, meaning they were not present in Waitrose reviews.
-This demonstrates that consumers were looking for bottles which didn’t leave them regretful the next morning.
+Analyzing Aldi prosecco reviews, we found that customers were 5.3x more likely to use language surrounding hangovers and the after-effects of drinking.
+This includes infinitely higher use of the words ‘hangover’ and ‘headache’, meaning they were not present in Waitrose prosecco reviews.
+This demonstrates that consumers were looking for bottles that didn’t leave them regretful the next morning.